KNBR (AM)

-KNBR (680 kHz) is a San Francisco, California AM radio station, broadcasting on a clear channel from transmitting facilities in Redwood City, California.
+KNBR (680 kHz, "KNBR 680 and 104.5 The Sports Leader") is an AM radio station in San Francisco, California, broadcasting on a clear channel from transmitting facilities in Redwood City, California.
 KNBR's non-directional 50,000-watt class-A signal can be heard throughout much of the western United States and as far west as the Hawaiian Islands at night.
 For several decades, KNBR enjoyed a long history as the flagship station of NBC's West Coast radio operations.

 Two other stations also use the KNBR brand.
 KNBR-FM (104.5 FM) in San Francisco has been a full-time simulcast of KNBR's programming since September 6, 2019.
 KTCT (1050 kHz) is licensed to San Mateo, California, with a transmitter located near Hayward, California.
 It carried a separate sports format known as The Ticket but was rebranded as a second KNBR in 2003.
 The Sports Leader is the on-air branding used by all three stations.
-The stations' studios are located at 750 Battery Street in San Francisco's Financial District.
+KNBR maintains its studios at 2001 Junipero Serra Blvd. in Daly City, California.

 Between the three stations, games of the San Francisco Giants, San Francisco 49ers, Bay Area Panthers and Stanford Cardinal are broadcast to the San Francisco Bay Area.
 KTCT was available in the HD format on 1050 kHz but has been broadcasting in analog.
 In addition, KNBR was simulcast on the HD2 subchannel of KSAN in nearby San Mateo.

 History

-KNBR began broadcasting on April 17, 1922, as KPO, a 100-watt station owned by the Hale Brothers department store.
+KNBR began broadcasting on April 17, 1922, as KPO, a 100-watt station owned by the Hale Brothers Department Store.
 In 1925, the San Francisco Chronicle newspaper bought half-interest in the operation.
-Originally located in the department store at 901 Market between 5th and 6th, its horizontal wire antenna on the roof was so efficient, it immediately attracted the attention of audiences all over the Pacific Coast.
+It originally was located in the department store at 901 Market between 5th and 6th.
+It had a horizontal wire antenna on the roof that was so efficient, the station had listeners all over the Pacific Coast.

+In 1927, KPO became an affiliate of NBC.
+A year earlier, NBC started the NBC Orange Network, its third network, serving the West Coast.
+In 1927, NBC began broadcasting from space rented in the Saint Francis Hotel.
+It operated there for a short time before moving to the Hunter–Dulin Building's 22nd floor.